halemade/sofa_so_good/README.md

 ![title_image](./images/ssg.png)

-# Predictive Classification ML for CAD/CAM Pattern Metadata
+# Classification for CAD/CAM Pattern Metadata

 ### Objective
 The objective of this project is to understand how metadata from Gerber Accumark CAD/CAM systems can be used to classify objects based on characteristics such as perimeter, area, number of internal lines, etc.